MayKoder/Space-Partitioning/README.md

 # Spawn objects

-   - You can spawn a building at the mouse cursor with the key F1.
+   - You can spawn a building at the cursor position with the F1 key.
-   - You can spawn a slime unit at the mouse cursor with the key F2.
+   - You can spawn a slime unit at the cursor position with the F2 key.
-   - You can fill the map with slime units with the key F3.
+   - You can fill the map with slime units with the F3 key.

 <br>